Fazlehameem/LSTM-Stock-Predictor/README (3).md

 ### Build and train custom LSTM RNNs

-In each Jupyter Notebook, create the same custom LSTM RNN architecture.
+For each Jupyter Notebook, create the same custom LSTM RNN architecture.
 In one notebook, you will fit the data using the FNG values.
 In the second notebook, you will fit the data using only closing prices.

 Use the same parameters and training steps for each model.
 This is necessary to compare each model accurately.